SteveOv/debingest/README.md

 - `-pl`/`--plot-lc`: instructs the pipeline to plot each lightcurve to a png
 - `-pf`/`--plot-fold`: instructs the pipeline to plot each folded LC to a png

+The `-s` or `--sector` argument may be given multiple times, once for each sector required.
+If there are no `-s` arguments then all available sectors are found for processing.

-The `--clip` argument may be specified multiple times if you require clipping of multiple time ranges or sectors.
-You cannot specify which sectors a clip applies to but, as the sectors will have been observed at different times, only those clips that overlap any given sector will have an effect.
+The `-c` or `--clip` argument may be specified multiple times if you require clipping of multiple time ranges or sectors.
+You cannot specify which sectors a clip applies to but, as the sectors will have been observed at different times, only those sectors that overlap a given clip will be affected.

 > If you first run `chmod +x ingest.py` (or equivalent) in the terminal
 > you remove the need to specify python3 whenever you run ingest.py.